-Horizon 2020 is the EU’s main instrument for funding research and development.
-It has a budget of nearly €80 billion over 7 years.
+Horizon 2020, running from 2014 - 2020, is an EU instrument for funding research and development with a budget of nearly €80 billion over 7 years.

 Horizon 2020's three main pillars

 Activities under this Pillar aim to reinforce and extend the excellence of the Union’s science base and to consolidate the European Research Area in order to make the Union’s research and innovation system more competitive on a global scale.